Exient

 Exient Limited is a British video game developer and publisher based in Kings Langley, England.
 Developing for handheld, mobile, console, VR and PC platforms, Having studios in the United Kingdom and Malta, Exient grew a name for designing and developing popular series' games to portable systems.
-It is known for its ports of various games in the Madden NFL, FIFA, Need for Speed, and Tiger Woods PGA Tour series for Electronic Arts and for developing numerous titles in the Angry Birds series.
+It is known for its ports and adaptations of various games in the Madden NFL, FIFA, Need for Speed, and Tiger Woods PGA Tour series for Electronic Arts and for developing numerous titles in the Angry Birds series.
 The company was incorporated in 2000 and began operations in January 2001.

 History

 Exient was founded by Charles Chapman and David Hawkins in 2001.
 Chapman began developing computer games at age 14 and graduated with a mathematics and computation degree from Keble College, Oxford.
 Hawkins worked with software engineering in automotive and switched to project management in games.
 They met when Hawkins, working for Atari, was looking for ideas for games and Chapman, impressed by Hawkins works, decided to found a development company.

 Up to 2013, the bulk of their development was for gaming platforms such as PSP, Nintendo DS, and Game Boy Advance but since 2014 their games have been developed for platforms including Android, iOS, PC and Console.
 Exient currently develops its games on a proprietary, in-house developed, engine named XGS, the Unity and Unreal Engine platforms.

 In 2020, the company rebranded its publishing labels, Sad Puppy and Donut, to Exient Publishing.
 In July 2022, an anonymous source told MCV/Develop that Exient was restructuring resulting in redundancies.
 In August 2022, Exient produced a two hour long documentary titled "Lemmings: Can you dig it" on the history of the Lemmings series, featuring the original developers, alumni of DMA Design.
 The documentary was premiered at the Dundee Centre of Contemporary Arts (DCA) and released free to watch on YouTube.